Lanka’s former strongman Mahinda under protection at naval base as army marches on streets of Colombo | Politics

 As word spread about Mahinda's presence at the Trincomalee Naval Base, people started a protest near the key military facility.

-Meanwhile, army troops on military vehicles marched on the streets of Colombo to ensure public security, a day after the defense ministry ordered the Army, the Air Force and the Navy personnel to open fire on anyone looting public property or causing harm to others.

-Army Special Forces' Combat Riders have also been deployed on mobile patrol in Colombo and suburbs, the News First news portal reported.
+Meanwhile, security forces in armoured vehicles patrolled across the country with orders to shoot at sight amid continuing protests at the government's handling of the worst economic crisis.
+Army Special Forces' Combat Riders have also been deployed on mobile patrol in Colombo and suburbs.

-President Gotabaya on Wednesday urged the public to reject subversive attempts and said it is the time for all Sri Lankans to join hands as one, to overcome the economic, social and political challenges.
+President Gotabaya earlier urged the public to reject subversive attempts and said it is the time for all Sri Lankans to join hands as one, to overcome the economic, social and political challenges.

 ''This is the time for all Sri Lankans to join hands as one, to overcome the economic, social & political challenges.
 I urge all #Srilankans to reject the subversive attempts to push you towards racial & religious disharmony.
-Promoting moderation, toleration & coexistence is vital," the President said on Twitter.
+Promoting moderation, toleration & coexistence is vital,'' he tweeted.

-He had earlier urged the people to stop ''violence and acts of revenge'' against fellow citizens and vowed to address the political and economic crisis facing the nation.

-President Gotabaya will hold talks with the ruling party dissidents and the main Opposition SJB on Wednesday to end the political impasse and appoint a successor to ousted prime minister Mahinda.
+President Gotabaya is expected to meet with the ruling party dissidents and the main Opposition SJB to end the political impasse and appoint a successor to ousted prime minister Mahinda.

-''We will have more talks today.
-Hopefully, we will see an end (of the political impasse) today," Anura Yapa, a senior leader of the independent group that had split from the ruling SLPP coalition, told PTI.

-The main Opposition Samagi Jana Balawegaya (SJB), the ruling party dissidents and President Gotabaya Rajapaksa have been holding talks for the last two days without much success, according to sources.

 A curfew is in force across the island nation after mobs burned down the ancestral home belonging to the ruling Rajapaksa family amid mounting anger for their mishandling of the economy, leading to the island nation's worst economic crisis.